andreamoro-git/blog/_posts/2022-05-08-prettify-git-log.md

 tags: tips
 ---
 # How to prettify and get a more efficient output from ```git log```

-``
-I was not satisfied with the output of git log: too much information or too little.
+I am not satisfied with the output of git log and any of its optional arguments: too much information or too little, and hard to read.
 I created a simple alias that outputs one line per commit with, in order: hastag, day and time of commit, (branch, tag info), and commit message.
+This is all one needs 99% of the times.

 ```
 d09e1b8 2021-08-19 17:59:20 -0500 added code